ietf/id-guidelines/README.md

 If authors are unable to submit an I-D through the Datatracker, they may make a manual-post request by sending the I-D via email to support@ietf.org.
-The message may contain the I-D as an attachment, or a URL that will resolve to the I-D. The I-D must be a stand-alone document in either XML or plain-text format.
+The message may contain the I-D as an attachment, or a URL that will resolve to the I-D. The I-D must be a standalone document in either XML or plain-text format.
 Multiple files presented in containers such as zip or tar will not be accepted.
 All other formats will be discarded without opening.